dgodin19/Mouse-analysis/README.md

 ### Classification based differential expression heatmap
 ![Heatmap for classification based method](classificationresultsPRJNA825538/classification_heatmap-1.png)
 ### Analysis of heatmaps
 So, what is going on here?
-From both heatmaps, it looks like there are a few spots of overlapping expression and intersample variability between biological replicates.
-Filtering through the classification deseq output for transcripts with the highest variance, we find that that these transcripts are:
+From both heatmaps, it looks like there are a few spots of overlapping expression and intersample variability between biological replicates of the same condition.
+Filtering through the [classification deseq output](classificationresultsPRJNA825538/classification_method.csv) for transcripts with the highest variance, we find that that these transcripts are:
 | Transcript ID        | Variance  |
 |-----------------------|-----------|
 | NM_026147.7          | 996,741   |